Sometimes business seems like a comedy sketch. This book drives home that point.

 People think of good and bad teachers as engaged in the same activity, as if education was a substance and that bad teachers supply a little of that substance and good teachers supply a lot.
 This makes it difficult to understand that education can be a destructive process and that bad teachers are wrecking talent and that good and bad teachers are engaged in opposite actives.

-What’s really being provided by a bad teacher or a good teacher, or in the sense that I thought of it a good or bad Scrum Master, Project Manager or Manager.
+What’s really being provided by a bad teacher or a good teacher, or in the sense that I thought of it as a good or bad Scrum Master, Project Manager, or Manager?
 Take your pick.
-Just as Johnstone describes for teachers I think it applies to other roles and it’s important to accept this.
+Just as Johnstone describes teachers, I think it applies to other roles and it’s essential to accept this.
 A bad manager isn’t just doing less than a good manager, they are in fact doing the opposite.
 Far too many leaders don’t take this seriously enough.
 As more and more management positions require increased mentoring and coaching (as opposed to task management), this will only become more critical.

 Bend like a reed in the wind

 Anything an actor does is an offer that can be accepted, so the play continues or blocked.